OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

 Firewall configuration
 --------------------------------------------------------------------------------

-The list below shows the ports used by OpenNebula, these ports needs to be open for OpenNebula to work properly:
+The list below shows the ports used by OpenNebula.
+These ports need to be open for OpenNebula to work properly:

 +-------------------------------------+-------------------------------------------------------------------------------------------------------------+
 |                 Port                |                     Description                                                                             |